 top of page

-She was previously a Commonwealth Scholar, a fourth-year doctoral scholar at the Rothermere American Institute, and a recipient of the Rae and Edith Bennet Travelling Scholarship from the University of Melbourne.
+Martha was previously a Commonwealth Scholar, a fourth-year doctoral scholar at the Rothermere American Institute, and a recipient of the Rae and Edith Bennet Travelling Scholarship from the University of Melbourne.
+In 2025, she was a Visiting Scholar at the United States Study Centre at the University of Sydney and, in 2021, was guest lecturer

 'New Wave, New Waste: Expanding Waste Studies with Chinese Science Fiction.'
 Contemporary Literature 65, no. 3 (Spring 2025).